DolphDev/PSV/Documentation/Formulas.md

 ##Other Details and Gotchas

-Using `str()` on a formula will return a string of its result.
-This is used for output.
-This can give the impression when using `print` that a column isn't a formula.
+Using `str()` on a formula will return a `str` of the result.
+This is used mainly used for output.
+This can give the wrong impression when using `print` that a column isn't a formula.
 Use `repr` to check for formulas.

 ##Output

-Row formulas are only computed when outputting or when refernced by an external row.
+Row formulas are only computed when outputting, when refernced by an external row, or printed.